Lauri Rapala: Early life

 Born in Sysmä, Rapala shared his home with evergreen forests and hundreds of lakes.
 At the age of seven, his mother Mari and he moved to the parish of Asikkala, around 116 km from the capital Helsinki.
 The clergymen at the parish could not remember Mari's surname, Saarinen, and so he simply put it as Rapala, the village in Sysmä municipality from which they had moved.
 'Rapa' is one of the Finnish words for "mud."
 Finnish children of this time were generally put to work as soon as they became capable, and Rapala did the same.

 Rapala met Elma Leppänen when he was in his early twenties, and they married in 1928.
 They lived in her parents' house in Riihilahti until 1933.
 Europe's economy was in a downturn during this period, and it worsened as the effects of the Great Depression in America arrived in Europe.
-He worked as a lumberjack during the winter, and farmer's hand or commercial fisherman in summer.
-Lauri and Elma had seven children; five sons (Reino, Risto, Ensio, Esko, and Kauko) and two daughters (Marja and Irja).
+He worked as a lumberjack during the winter, and a farmer's hand or commercial fisherman in summer.
+Lauri and Elma had seven children: five sons (Reino, Risto, Ensio, Esko, and Kauko) and two daughters (Marja and Irja).